pulumi/pulumi-docker/README.md

 # Pulumi Docker Helpers

-Pulumi's helper library for interacting with Docker.
+Pulumi helper library for interacting with Docker.
 Used so that this logic can be shared with other parts of the Pulumi stack.